kvdomingo/gfycat-mass-uploader/README.md

 - Gfycat API client ID & secret

 ## Using as executable
-1. Download the Windows binary through [releases](https://github.com/kvdomingo/gfycat-mass-uploader/releases).
+1. Download the Windows/Linux binaries through
+[releases](https://github.com/kvdomingo/gfycat-mass-uploader/releases).
 2. Place the executable in a location on your `PATH` to be able to run it from anywhere.